Grand Challenges/FOCUS Partnerships: Enhancing Mental and Behavioral Health for Children and Youth in Rural Wisconsin Communities

 Adams County with UniverCity Alliance

-RERIC will collaborate with a UW-Madison UniverCity Alliance community-based projects in Adams County, WI.
+RERIC is collaborating with a UW-Madison UniverCity Alliance community-based project in Adams County, WI.

-This project is a collaboration with Travis Tangen (Discovery Outreach [WID] and Rebecca Cors (WEC/Discovery) to study the impact of Discovery Outreach’s ongoing rural summer science camp program on alumni engagement with science and scientific thinking.
+This project is a collaboration with staff from the Morgridge Institute for Research (Dan Murphy) and WARF (Travis Tangen) to study the impact of the Morgridge Institute’s ongoing rural summer science camp program’s student and teacher alumni to assess their overall engagement with science and scientific thinking.

 Wisconsin Response to Intervention Center